Maheer96/BaseScript/content/JavaScript/A Beginner's Guide/01 - Basics.md

 > console.log(x); // Output: 5
 > ```

-The drawback to using `var` has to do with it's scoping issues. `var` is strange in that it is function-scope, yet not block-scoped, leading to unexpected behaviours that create errors that are difficult to track.
+The drawback to using `var` has to do with it's scoping issues. `var` is strange in that it is function-scoped, yet not block-scoped, leading to unexpected behaviours that create errors that are difficult to track.
 Since it does not respect block boundaries (including conditional statements and loops), there are often unintended side-effects to its use.
 Another issue associated with `var` is **hoisting**.
 Hoisting is a unique quirk of JavaScript where variable and function declarations are moved to the top of their containing scope during compilation.
 Take the following for an example.

 > [!example2] Hoisting
 >